-Submission or rejection of such conduct is used as a basis for employment or educational decisions; or education, or creating and intimidating, hostile or offensive working or educational environment.
+Submission or rejection of such conduct is used as a basis for employment or educational decisions; or

-Such conduct has the purpose or effect of unreasonably interfering with an individual's work performance or offensive sexual jokes.
+Such conduct has the purpose or effect of unreasonably interfering with an individual's work performance or education, or creating an intimidating, hostile or offensive working or educational environment.

-For example, sexual harassment often involves unwelcome sexual advances, requests for sexual favors, or gender- stereotyping and/or sexual orientation is also prohibited by PSR's non-discrimination policies if it is sufficiently severe to deny or limit a person's ability to particulate in or benefit from PSR's educational programs, employment, or services.
+For example, sexual harassment often involves unwelcome sexual advances, requests for sexual favors, or offensive sexual jokes.

+Harassment that is not sexual in nature but based on gender, gender identity, gender expression, sex- or gender- stereotyping and/or sexual orientation is also prohibited by PSR's non-discrimination policies if it is sufficiently severe to deny or limit a person's ability to particulate in or benefit from PSR's educational programs, employment, or services.
 While discrimination based on these factors may be distinguished from sexual harassment, these types of discriminations may contribute to a hostile work or educational environment and thus may be considered in cases regarding sexual harassment.